clux/modul8/Readme.md

  - `mainDomain`     Specifies what key in above domains parameter is the main domain name.
 Default is 'app'.
  - `data`           Object of form key,val == name, pullFn.
 This will make the output of the pullFn requireable on the browser under 'data::name'.
 Useful for generating dynamic (app specific) data in the targetjs.
  - `entryPoint`     Name of the main file from which your app is launched.
 Defaults to 'main.coffee'.
 It must lie on the 'mainDomain'.
  - `namespace`      Global variable to encapsulate browser code into.
-Defaults to 'Brownie'.
+Defaults to 'M8'.
 Unless you go digging in the output source, this should never need to be referenced directly.
  - `libDir`         Directory to find external libraries that you wish to include outside of the require system.
  - `libFiles`       List of files to include in order.
 Note: libDir+libFiles[i] must exist for all i.
  - `libsOnlyTarget` Optional file to write lib files to.
-This makes the output of brownie quickly distinguishable from your big libraries, and people won't have to redownload that part of the code everytime you change your app code.
+This makes the output quickly distinguishable from your big libraries, and people won't have to redownload that part of the code everytime you change your app code.
  - `minify`         Whether to pass the the output file through a minifier before writing to disk.
 Defaults to false.
  - `minifier`       What minifier to use.
 Supply a `(codeStr) -> minifiedStr` function.
 Defaults to [UglifyJS](http://github.com/mishoo/UglifyJS).
  - `DOMLoadWrap`    DOMContentLoaded wrapper function.
 It defaults to the famous `(code) -> "$(function(){"+code+"});"` function - commonly known as the jQuery wrapper.
 Lacking jQuery; supply your function of choice.